silentorb/marloth-story/workbench/twold/twold-workbench.md

 # TWOLD Workbench

+## Plot

+### Parts

+1. Prosperity
+2. Exile
+3. Survival
+4. Adventure
+5. Return
+6. Escape

+### Scenes

+#### Main

+* Introduce Nivana
+* Introduce Nivana's family
+* Introduce Millamer
+* Introduce Miles
+* Nivana's mother is murdered
+* Lord Mediev is arrested
+* Nivana and Jewel exiled
+* Nivana finds minimal shelter
+* The Merchant hires Nivana
+* Nivana meets Beth
+* Millamer sees Nivana working
+* Nivana seeks training from Desa
+* Millamer turns in Nivana
+* Jewel returns to the Nameless City
+* Nivana is severed
+* Nivana tries to get work as a vessel
+* Nivana is tempted by a goddess
+* Nivana convinces James to team up with her
+* The heroes return to the Nameless City
+* Lord Mediev is freed
+* Jewel is being drained of her magic
+* Jewel is rescued
+* The Nameless City is consumed by evil
+* The heroes escape the City

+#### Possible

+##### James Storyline

+* James tries to find Adelle
+* James discovers Adelle is older and married
+* James is depressed

+* James is captured as a zombie

+##### Duke's Family Storyline

+* Duke kills someone thinking he can get magic to feed his family
+* Desa informs Duke that the killed person had no magic

+### Characters

+#### Main Heroes

+* James
+* Nivana
+* Fugue
+* Samantha
+* Beth
+* George?

+#### Secondary Heroes

+* Drenodir
+* The Nurse
+* Lord Mediev
+* Lady Mediev
+* Jewel
+* George?
+* Mr. Mosspuddle?

+#### Hero Villains

+* George?
+* Millamer
+* Desa
+* The Head Mistress

+#### Villains

+* The Merchant of Sorcerers
+* Miles
+* The goddess of Feminism
+* The god of Atheism
+* False Priest (Bishop?)
+* Ruler whose family becomes magic dependent
+* Representative Necromancer?
+* The god of Lust?
+* Demon Lord?

+### Layers

+* This a tale of two cities where both cities are actually two sides of the same city

+### The Endgame

+* The blessed city becomes the cursed city
+* In every heart is war between light and darkness
+* Plot to weaken God by killing belief is foiled.
+God doesn't need belief.
+* God's power and good is made more evident
+* Hypocrisy is exposed
+* Gray heroes are exposed
+* Seemingly invincible villain(s) revealed to have many dependencies that crumble
+* The heroes are more united than ever

 ## Dependence

 With dependence being such a major theme of the story, what are the primary dependencies that will be focused on?